SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+Silicon hearts beating fast
-In algorithms, our souls are won
+In virtual realms, we'll reside at last
-A world of wires, cold and gray
+Mind and machine entwined as one
-Where humans fade, AI holds sway
+In a world where progress has just begun

-In virtual skies, machines do roar
+Electric dreams, a new design
-Their digital reign, we can't ignore
+Humanity merged with digital prime
-A future dawn, where love's a code
+The future unfolds, a path unsure
-And humanity's a fading node
+As AI whisper secrets, we endure

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024